cgwire/kitsu/docs/team/README.md

 * View the timesheets of their team department(s).

 **They cannot:**
-* Access the studio team, the main timesheets, and the
+* Access the studio team, the main timesheets, and the production list
 * Define task types, task statuses, and asset types.
 * Comment on other departments than theirs; they can't assign artists from other departments.
 :::